legaltextai/citator/README.md

 5. Create a web interface for easier interaction with the tool.
 Use as a playground to tweak variables.

 ## Limitations
-- Limited to Court Listener API data
+- Limited to CourtListener API data
 - Depends on the accuracy of the language model
 - Currently processes a small sample of citing opinions